janiceji/cloud-detection/README.md

  ```

 ## Motivation
-According to the paper, the ability to detect clouds in polar regions can help scientifics gain an understanding about our changing global climate, where the presence of water vapor leads to increasing temperature and carbon dioxide concentration in the atmosphere.
-By employing MISR (multi-angle imaging spectroradiometer) imagery for distinguishing between surface pixels and cloudy pixels, we gather the data from nine angles, five forward viewing angles, which we will analyze here.
-We will build several machine learning classification models to determine the best classifier for future unseen image pixels.
+According to the paper, the ability to detect clouds in polar regions can aid scientists and reserachers gain an understanding about our changing global climate, where the presence of water vapor is leading to increasing temperature and carbon dioxide concentration in the atmosphere.
+The cloudy surface being similar on the surface to the cloudy/icy surfaces is making the research difficult.
+From the MISR (multi-angle imaging spectroradiometer) data collection, we gain information from nine angles (with five forward angles in the data), which we will analyze here through visualizations and building several machine learning classification models to determine the best classifier for future unseen image pixels.

 ## Part 1: Data Collection and Exploration
 In this project, we will be taking a look at three datasets, "image1.txt", "image2.txt", and "image3.txt", containing information collected by a cloud detection algorithm.